 What are the expectations of your clients and distributors?

-How do the current processes in your organization support our ESG ambition in terms of underwriting, handling claims and making investments?
+How do the current processes in your organisation support your ESG ambition in terms of underwriting, handling claims and investments?

 Do you have the infrastructure and capabilities needed to achieve your ambition?